croz-ltd/nrich/nrich-notification/README.md

 `nrich-notification` is a module intended for creation of notifications on server side which are shown on the client side.
 It supports info (i.e. 'Entity has been saved'), warning (i.e. 'Validation failed') and error (i.e. 'Exception occurred') notification severity levels, and can also send a list of validation errors to client side along with original notification.
-Notification messages are resolved by message keys from Springs `MessageSource`.
+Notification messages are resolved by message keys from Spring's `MessageSource`.
 Keys can be either fixed strings or in case of exceptions their class names.

 ## Setting up Spring beans